 Raise at least $2 million in cumulative gifts and grants to support the mission of Virginia's Community Colleges.
 LFCC will be transparent, build relationships and seek grants

-- LFCC will submit a minimum of three new grant/contract proposals and will receive $200K in additional contracts or grants.
+LFCC will submit new grant/contract proposals and receive additional funding

 LFCC will address space and facilities needs

-- LFCC will continue a classroom redesign project where faculty input will drive classroom set up and technology improvements.
-This builds on a classroom inspection checklist that was started three years ago.
+LFCC will continue a classroom redesign project where faculty input will drive classroom set up and technology improvements.

 GOAL: ORGANIZATIONAL DEVELOPMENT